JeeWeetje/lora-azure-iot-workshop/AzureTTN.md

     };
     ```

-22. Select `Save`.
+21. Select `Save`.
 The changed JavaScript code will be saved immediately *Note: you can press 'save and run', this will actually run the function, but an empty test message will be passed (check out the 'Test' option to the right for more details)*
-23. Double check the code, Javascript is not compiled in advance.
+22. Double check the code, Javascript is not compiled in advance.
 So no error message will appear here.

 Now we are confident, the Azure function and trigger are available.

 Actually, it should be possible that there are already events produced by the EventHub...

-## Receiving telemetry in the Azure Function
+## Receiving broken machines information in the Azure Function

 By now, the full chain of Azure services is set up.
 Telemetry from The Things Network node is passed by the bridge (or the test UWP app) to the Azure IoT Hub (as seen in one of the two explorers).
 Azure Stream Analytics passes a cumulation of the fault states to the Azure Function using an Azure Event Hub.